 Fees and penalties

 LightStream charges no origination fees, prepayment penalties or late fees, and there’s also no fee if you set up an automatic ACH debit through your bank account.
-However, your interest rate will be 0.50 percent higher if you pay manually.
+You will not receive the 0.5 percent autopay discount if you pay manually.

 LightStream’s application process is quick and straightforward.
 Here are the details you’ll need to provide: